qwert12201/QtNotepad/README.md

   5. Install packages: `pip install -r requirements.txt`
   6. Run main.py: `python main.py`

+Or you can use precompiled main.exe from dist/

 ~ Thank you for your attention, if you enjoy my project, please star this repository ~